How to Stream Android Games to iPhone (Remote Play)

 Introduction

 Remote play lets you stream Android games from a PC to your iPhone, mixing the full power of a desktop emulator with the convenience of mobile play.
 It can deliver lower latency than cloud in some cases, and it avoids signing hassles on iOS.
-This guide explains setup, performance tuning, and troubleshooting, plus links to related articles like install Android emulator using remote desktop (iOS method), lag fixes in fix lag when playing Android games via iOS emulator, and controller advice in best controller setups for emulator gaming on iPhone.
+This guide explains setup, performance tuning, and troubleshooting, plus links to related articles like Android emulator via remote desktop on iOS, lag fixes in fix lag in Android emulator games on iOS, and controller advice in best controller setup for Android emulator gaming on iPhone.

 Why Use Remote Play for Android Games?